Elohim2598/Elohim2598/README.md

 # Welcome to my GitHub!

-I am a Frontend React Developer with a strong passion for creating visually appealing, intuitive and responsive web applications.
+I am a Front End React Developer with a strong passion for creating visually appealing, intuitive and responsive web applications.
 With a focus on best practices, I am constantly striving to improve my skills and stay up-to-date with the latest technologies.
 I am excited to continue learning and growing as a developer, and look forward to working on new and challenging projects.

 ## Contact